joshrp/moonlight-docs/WOL-(Wake-On-LAN).md

 ## WOL Alternatives
 If your system either does not have the ability to use WOL, or you can not use the Internet WOL methods mentioned above you may be able to use the following tactics to achieve a similar effect.
 - Use a smart plug.
 You can set the system UEFI/BIOS to power on the system when power is lost and then restored.
 When you want to start the system you just turn the smart plug off and on.
-- Use an in-system KVM/Remote management board to interact with the system such as: https://geekworm.com/products/pikvm-a8?_pos=1&_sid=333b48621&_ss=r
+- Use an in-system KVM/Remote management board to interact with the system and it's internal power switch header such as: https://geekworm.com/products/pikvm-a8?_pos=1&_sid=333b48621&_ss=r
 - Set the UEFI/BIOS to wake the system at a certain time.

 ## Tips and Tricks